GeeksHubs/typescript-di-typeorm-ddd-skeletor/README.md

 Example of a Nodejs application using TypeScript, Inversify abd  TypeORM made with :two_hearts:

-If you like it, don't forget to give us some :star::star:
+If you like it, don't forget to give us some :star::star::star:

 ## 🚀 Environment Setup